Arthur Rowe

-Arthur Sydney Rowe (1 September 1906 – 5 November 1993) was an English footballer, and later manager, who played as a centre half.
-He was the first manager to lead Tottenham Hotspur to the First Division Championship title in 1951.
-He also "invented" the successful "one-two" method of play.
+Arthur Sydney Rowe (1 September 1906 – 5 November 1993) was an English footballer, and later manager, who played as a centre half in the 1930s.

 Playing career

 Rowe was born in Tottenham and began his career at Tottenham Hotspur's nursery club Northfleet United as an amateur in 1923, before becoming a professional with "Spurs" in 1929.
 He also appeared as an amateur for Cheshunt in 1920.
 He was a Tottenham player for eight seasons, after making his debut in 1931, in which time he played 201 games, in all competitions, and earned his single cap for the England team.
 He was forced to retire in 1939 due to a cartilage injury.

 Managerial career

 Chelmsford City

 After finishing his career as a player, Rowe took a coaching job in Hungary although this was halted due to the outbreak of World War II.
 He returned to Britain and joined the military as a physical training instructor.
 He joined Chelmsford City, as secretary-manager, in 1945 and made the club into a leading non-league team.